 Get a Bigger Tax Refund: Max Out Your IRA

 Setting aside money in a traditional IRA is a great way to build your nest egg and score an additional tax bonus.
-You can fund your IRA for the previous tax year right up to the April filing deadline and your contributions may be partially or fully deductible.
+You can fund your IRA for the previous tax year right up to the April filing deadline (which has been moved to May 17th for 2020 taxes, which are filed in 2021) and your contributions may be partially or fully deductible.
 It’s an above-the-line deduction, which means you can take the deduction even if you’re not itemizing.

 You may also be able to claim a tax credit for your contributions.
 The Retirement Saver’s Credit applies to contributions to both traditional and Roth IRAs, but you have to meet specific income guidelines to qualify.